 The series begins with Dean and Sam searching for their missing father, while also battling monsters they encounter on the road.
 They later discover that their mother's killer is a demon named Azazel, setting in motion a deeper and more complex storyline.
 As the series progresses, it incorporates elements from various mythologies, expanding beyond just hunting monsters.

 Another factor in Supernatural's success is its ability to balance darkness and humor.
 While initially a horror series, it quickly finds its unique voice by incorporating comedic elements.
-The show becomes self-aware, acknowledging its dedicated fanbase and even featuring episodes where Supernatural is a book series within the show itself.

 The article is not finished.
 Click on the next page to continue.